This blog may contain affiliate links. Read our disclosure policy for more info.

 - Peace of mind – When booking with tour operators you find in person on the street or in small booking offices, you are often promised one thing and given another.
 This online platform holds tour operators accountable with a written description of inclusions as well as the opportunity for customers to leave reviews.

-The Sea to Sky Gondola is always best on a clear day, which is why we like to book gondola tickets through Viator, so we can reschedule our tickets if necessary.
+The Sea to Sky Gondola is always best on a clear day, which is why we like to book gondola tickets through Viator, as we can reschedule our tickets if necessary.

 Your ticket is valid for the entire day, so you’re not restricted to a certain time slot, but we think it’s best to head up in the morning.
 This way, you can avoid the crowds (especially in summer) and enjoy more peace and quiet as you soak in the beautiful views at the top.